Émilie Tran Nguyen: Biography

 In July 2017, she became a columnist for the Saturday access programme C l'hebdo broadcast on France 5 for the upcoming television season.
 Nguyen became the co-presenter with Éric Fottorino of the Wednesday evening France Info programme Ouvrez le 1 in January 2019.
 She replaced Maxime Switek as the news presenter of the news summary segment 5 sur 5 on the night time programme C à vous in July 2020.

 Nguyen participated in the #AsiatiquesDeFrance campaign in March 2017, denouncing clichés of the Asian community in France that stem from people's childhood.
-She was am ambassador for the 2021 class of La Chance, the journalism school competition for scholarship students that has the objective to improving social and ethnic representation of society in the media.
+She was an ambassador for the 2021 class of La Chance, the journalism school competition for scholarship students that has the objective to improving social and ethnic representation of society in the media.

 Personal life

 She has been married to the columnist and journalist Maxime Darquier since July 2018.
 They have two children.
 Nguyen does not disclose aspects of her private life, and was racially abused for being of Asian descent when she was a child.